cksystemsteaching/selfie/README.md

 The above figure shows the pushdown automaton that handles the grammar.
 Recall that a pushdown automaton is a finite state machine with a stack.
 The implementation of that pushdown automaton in a recursive-descent parser implicitly maintains the stack of the automaton using the call stack for procedures, that is, here the parser procedures named `compile_X()` that handle the grammar rules defining non-terminals `X`.
 For example, similar to the non-terminal `factor` implemented by the procedure `compile_factor()`, the non-terminals `expression` and `term` are implemented by the procedures `compile_expression()` and `compile_term()`, respectively.
 The interesting case where these procedures actually form a recursion is the occurrence of the grammar expression `"(" expression ")"` in the right-hand side of the grammar rule that defines the non-terminal `factor`.
 The procedure `compile_factor()` does indeed call the procedure `compile_expression()` recursively to handle that part of the rule.

-The full C\* grammar for expressions extends the above, simplified version with a rule for logical comparison operators, which have lower precedence than all other operators, and the full rule for the non-terminal `factor` which we saw before:
+The full C\* grammar for expressions extends the above, simplified version with a rule for comparison operators, which have lower precedence than all other operators, and the full rule for the non-terminal `factor` which we saw before:

 ```ebnf
 expression = arithmetic [ ( "==" | "!=" | "<" | ">" | "<=" | ">=" ) arithmetic ] .